okjuan/vbook/_posts/2025-08-07-ireland-trip.md

 Exactly the kind that makes our car rental worth it.

 #### Tuesday 08/12/2025 -- Galway -> Doolin

+- breakfast @ 9am, we both had french toast with fruits
+- ice cream @ Linnalla Irish Ice Cream
+- coffee @ The Oir House
+- drive up Corkscrew Hill
+- attended sheepdog demonstration @ Caherconnell Stone Fort
+- visit Poulnabrone Dolmen, tomb from the Stone Age
+- dinner @ Vaughan's Pub in Kilfenora
+- arrive @ Airbnb in Doolin to rest and do laundry
+- visit Cliffs of Mohar
+- get takeout pizza from Riverside Bistro and return to Airbnb

 #### Wednesday 08/13/2025 -- Doolin -> Dingle